 - If you don’t fancy going that far, in Cascais you have the beaches Praia da Conceição and Praia da Duquesa, which are both lovely (although both can get quite crowded).

 Cascais is heaving with little restaurants right now.
 Here are a few suggestions:

 - Dom Diniz – a ‘portuguese tapas’ (AKA petiscos) place.
 I could never get a place here but it’s meant to be amazing!
 Address: Rua Alexandre Herculano

 - Waka Cevicheria – a ceviche place.
 The Ceviche Waka and the Salmon Passion are really good.
 Address: Rua Alexandre Herculano

 - Moules & Gin – which pretty much does what it says on the name.
 Address: Rua Nova da Alfarrobeira

-- Polvo Vadio – pretty much every dish has octopus and is delicious (very reliable sources as I also didn’t manage to get a table – sad face).
+- Polvo Vadio – pretty much every dish has octopus and it is delicious.
 Address: Rua Afonso Sanches

 - Taberna Clandestina – another ‘petiscos’ place, which sounds amazing.
 Address: Rua Afonso Sanches

 For all of the above it’s best to book ahead, especially in the summer.